 My husband says I have an opinion on everything, my daughter says I pry (I’m a nurse by profession, of course I pry!).
 So if you meet me, we will talk.

-Oh and one last thing- I don’t get lost, I can usually get us wherever…that means I’m handy on a trip!
+Oh and one last thing- I don’t get lost, I can usually get us wherever (it’s that internal compass thing)…that means I’m handy on a trip!